 Deployment isn’t just a war zone in the physical world; it can certainly be a war zone in the mind.
-Veterans protect and serve our country, but unfortunately are faced with a barrage of stigma surrounding the mental health implications of being away from home and on the battlefield.
+Veterans protect and serve our country but unfortunately, are faced with a barrage of the stigma surrounding the mental health implications of being away from home and on the battlefield.

 A slew of troubling mental health statistics demonstrate just how serious military life mental health issues actually are: the RAND Center for Military Health Policy Research found that 20% of vets who served in Iraq or Afghanistan suffer from major depression or post-traumatic stress disorder.
 Another 20% of those have experienced a traumatic brain injury.
 Mental illness is a big deal.
 It’s important for the families of military members to fully understand the potential drawbacks of serving in the military and what it means for the mind.

 The more you learn about mental illnesses, the better prepared you’ll be for your family member’s return home.
 And you’re not just protecting your loved one; studies have shown that military wives also have an increased chance of mental illnesses.
 Being aware helps you enforce preventative measures for both you and your family.

 Read up on mental illnesses and how to help to return military members.
 You can also participate in a wide variety of free programs and services on both a national and local level.
 When you have a support system, you and your family are less likely to fall victim to the troubling effects of deployment.
 Remember: many other people are in your exact position.
 Don’t ever feel like you’re alone in the world of mental illnesses and have no one to share your struggles.

 According to the American Psychological Association, suicide rates for service members abroad and returning veterans are increasing.
 What’s worse is that these statistics are no longer as readily available as they once were, putting a blanket over a critical issue that many of our soldiers are facing.